Zeng Laishun: Career

 Shanghai was emerging as a center of Western trade.
 Zeng found employment as a comprador with two Western firms; first with Bower, Hanbury and Co., where he became a close friend of owner Thomas Hanbury, and later set up his own business in partnership with Clapp and Company.
 Zeng fared well in business, with an American Episcopal missionary who visited him in 1856 writing that "some profitable employment in the foreign community, and every token of prosperity surrounds him", although his separate venture with Clapp was unsuccessful.
 Williams, meanwhile, regretted Zeng's turn away from preaching, writing that his "Christian character suffers a severe trial" in Shanghai.

 In August 1856, Zeng was introduced to fellow convert Yung Wing, who had also attended college in the United States.
 Zeng briefly left China for Bangkok in 1857 for business purposes.
 During the 1850s, the Pantays, Taiping Heavenly Kingdom, Red Turban Cantonese rebels and Nian rebels spread across much of southern China, the rebels espousing their own local form of Christianity.
 In late 1860, Yung and Zeng boated up the Yangtze to visit the Taiping capital.
-They met with one of the King to attempt to ascertain the beliefs of the Taiping kingdom and their likelihood of success.
-After a two month journey, they left unimpressed with the Taiping movement and returned to Shanghai.
+They met with one of the kings to attempt to ascertain the beliefs of the Taiping kingdom and their likelihood of success.
+After a two-month journey, they left unimpressed with the Taiping movement and returned to Shanghai.

 Following the defeat in the Second Opium War, the Qing regime began the Self-Strengthening Movement, seeking to modernize and gain equal footing with the Western powers.
 Zeng was hired by the imperial general Zuo Zongtang in 1866 as an English teacher at the newly established Fuzhou Navy Yard School.
 He taught in the school's English division, which primarily taught navigation, and worked as an assistant and interpreter for James Carroll, the division head.
 Following the graduation of the first class of students in 1871, Zeng was granted the courtesy name Hengzhong for his service at the school.
 Zeng achieved the official status of fifth-rank supervisor.